itisrazza/razza.io/_projects/beetroot.md

 > Beetroot is currently in development.

-Beetroot solves the question of "who's on AUX?" whenever someone asks to queue a song.
+Beetroot solves the question of "who's on aux?" whenever someone asks to queue a song.
 It is similar to [SharePlay] and [Spotify Jams], but allows music from multiple sources to be queued.

 [SharePlay]: https://support.apple.com/en-nz/guide/iphone/iphb657eb791/ios
 [Spotify Jams]: https://support.spotify.com/us/article/jam